isabella232/advertising-cloud.en/help/privacy/home.md

 ---
 title: Adobe Advertising Cloud Documentation
-description: This page includes a list of all Adobe Advertising Cloud documentation available from this site.
+description: This page lists all types of security and privacy controls that Advertising Cloud provides to help advertiser customers comply with consumer privacy laws.
 cloud: experience-cloud
 product: advertising cloud
 index: no